‘Good Things Happen When You Share Knowledge’; the Value of Hitting the Right Notes on Stage

 That was music to the ears of this longtime writer for media associations.
 We all come to association events to hear others share their knowledge, be it on building a better cello or in our non-instrument case, AMPLIFY’s 3 main-stage talks: The Fast-Evolving Guide to Audience Engagement; IMPACT Showcase: Measuring Meaningful Progress in DEI; and Practical Things You Can Do Right Now with AI (And How to Use it Ethically).

 Ma’s words about being present remind me of a blog post I read from Nathalie Lusser about the importance of listening.
 “It’s easy to get distracted and think about what you’re going to say after the person you’re talking to finishes their point.
 Don’t let your mind take over!
 Instead, focus on what the people you’re with are saying and chime in without pre-rehearsing what you’re going to say in your head.
-I promise it will come out just as smart, but you’ll have the added benefit of knowing exactly what people are saying, and giving them your full undivided attention.
+I promise it will come out just as smart, but you’ll have the added benefit of knowing exactly what people are saying and giving them your full undivided attention.
 People will notice!”
+This approach is similar to how players evaluate 토토사이트 순위, where attentiveness to details and thorough research lead to better decisions and safer choices.

 It’s also clear that Ma has the outcomes in mind before he takes the stage.
 At AMPLIFY, you should treat your networking like that.